-Let’s take the above phrase “a different kettle of fish” as an example: someone learning English could try to understand it by looking up every word.
+Let’s take the above phrase “a different kettle of fish” as an example: a Spanish speaker learning English could try to understand it by looking up every word.
 They wouldn’t get very far, as kettle and fish are completely unrelated to the meaning of this phrase.

 What the learner would be better off doing is trying to figure out what it might mean within the given context i.e. when you mention something which is a completely different topic.

 For example: in many European languages there is a clear and simple translation for the verb “to invite someone” but in English this can only be used in the context of inviting someone to a place or an event, such as a party.
-However, in Spanish you can “invite” someone in the sense that you pay for their meal or drink.
+However, in lots of other European languages you can “invite” someone in the sense that you pay for their meal or drink.

 Tip #1: * Always make a note of the context the word is used in *